 Code Meaning Description Possible Causes Possible Consequences Solution E1:18 Compressor Controller Communication Failure Communication between the compressor inverter unit and the central system has been interrupted or is faulty.
 This controller unit is responsible for overseeing the compressor's operation, including temperature, pressure, and flow data monitoring.
-A communication failure prevents proper control of the compressor, potentially leading to malfunction or complete system shutdown.
-Faulty wiring or connection issues between the compressor and the controller unit.
-Software error in the controller unit or communication module of the central system.
-Power supply problem at the compressor controller unit, hindering proper communication.
-Electrical interference disrupting the communication signals.
+A communication failure prevents proper control of the compressor, potentially leading to malfunction or complete system shutdown. issues between the compressor and the controller unit.
 The compressor may not receive proper control signals, leading to malfunction or shutdown.
 The cooling system's efficiency may decrease due to improper compressor regulation.
 Safety mechanisms may be activated, and warning alerts may appear on the control panel to protect the compressor from further damage.
 Check wiring and connections: Ensure all connections are properly functioning, and no cables are damaged or loose.
 Inspect the controller unit's power supply: Verify the controller unit is operating correctly and receiving adequate power.
 Update or inspect the software: If a software issue is suspected, update the system's software or restart the communication modules.
 Check for electrical interference: Ensure no disruptive signals are interfering with the communication between the controller unit and the central system.
+Code Meaning Description Possible Causes Possible Consequences Solution E1:30 Compressor Controller Failure This error indicates that the inverter compressor control unit (IPM - Intelligent Power Module) is not functioning properly.
+The most common causes are inadequate cooling, communication failure, or an issue within the seawater circuit. proper seawater circulation, the IPM overheats and shuts down the compressor.
+Compressor shutdown due to IPM protection System stops heating or cooling Permanent damage to the IPM or inverter board Reduced system efficiency and reliability Error codes may repeatedly appear until issue is resolved Check seawater pump operation - Ensure the pump is running, the strainer is clean, and there is no air in the system.
+Inspect for ice buildup on the condenser - Especially in heating mode with cold seawater.
+Reduce compressor frequency during heating - If the temperature is too low, lower the frequency to avoid freezing.
+Verify IPM cooling - Make sure seawater flows properly through the inverter module.
+Inspect wiring and communication cables - Ensure solid connections between the compressor controller and the main control board.